ortus-docs/logbox-docs/logbox_in_a_coldbox_application/the_logbox_autowiring_dsl.md

-# The LogBox autowiring DSL
+# The LogBox WireBox Injection DSL

 The ColdBox autowiring DSL can also talk to LogBox.
 This way you can easily use our dependency injection DSL for LogBox related objects: